wangyu9/qhm/README.md

 See the demo.m file.
 This demo takes in a triangle mesh and computes a deformed mesh (hopefully) without inverted triangles, under a prescribed boundary curve.

 If the code runs successfully, a mesh without inverted triangles will be produced.
 You may have to adjust the hyperparameters, especially the `number of iterations`, `learning rates` (step size) and the `type of parameterization` (of matrix A(x)), as described in details in the paper.
+The demo does not use the optinal post-processing joint-space Newton step (Sec.
+9.2.1 in the paper), which is only necessary for very few ill conditioned examples; if useful you can refer to oracle_joint_hessian.m for that step.

 # Installation